Xercoy/docs/content/docs/for-developers/parsing-email/inbound-email.md

 </call-out>

-To avoid returning an error your link must return a 2xx HTTP code when the email is received.
-This response lets our system know that your link has received the email.
-It is then removed from our send queue.
-If we do **not** get a valid 2xx HTTP response, our servers will believe they have failed to deliver your message and will continue trying to send it.
+To avoid returning an error, your link must return a 2xx HTTP code when the email is received.
+This response lets our system know that your link has received the email, which is then removed from our send queue.
+If we do **not** get a valid 2xx HTTP response, our servers will believe they have failed to deliver your message and will attempt redelivery.
 Messages that cannot be delivered after 3 days will be dropped.

 ## 	Setup